-If your kids love those expensive bottles of drinkable yogurt at the grocery store or you’re simply looking for a super simple (and super yummy!) smoothie recipe, you have to try this one!
-It’s a strawberry smoothie recipe made with 3 simple ingredients to fuel your kids with the nutrition they need.
-Plus, you can control the amount of added sweetener!
+If your kids love those expensive bottles of drinkable yogurt at the grocery store or you’re looking for a super simple (and super yummy!)
+Strawberry Smoothie recipe with yogurt, you have to try this one!
+The base recipe has just 3 ingredients—but you can try one of my 6 easy variations and/or add a nutrition booster too.
+So much healthy goodness in one small serving.

 Homemade Drinkable Yogurt